zio/zio/docs/datatypes/contextual/zlayer.md

 ```

-### Building Dependency Graph
+## Building Dependency Graph

+The `ZLayer` offers various operators for composing layers together to build the dependency graph required by our application.
+In this section, we will learn more about these operators.

+### Manual Layer Composition

+We said that we can think of the `ZLayer` as a more powerful _constructor_.
+Constructors are not composable, because they are not values.
+While a constructor is not composable, `ZLayer` has a nice facility to compose with other `ZLayer`s.
+So we can say that a `ZLayer` turns a constructor into values.

+> **Note**:
+>
+> In a regular ZIO application we are not required to build the dependency graph through composing layers tougher.
+Instead, we can provide all dependencies to the ZIO application using `ZIO#provide`, and the ZIO will create the dependency graph manually under the hood.
+Therefore, use manual layer composition if you know what you're doing.

+#### Vertical and Horizontal Composition

-Assume we have several services with their dependencies, and we need a way to compose and wiring up these dependencies and create the dependency graph of our application. `ZLayer` is a ZIO solution for this problem, it allows us to build up the whole application dependency graph by composing layers horizontally and vertically:
+Assume we have several services with their dependencies, and we need a way to compose and wiring up these dependencies and create the dependency graph of our application. `ZLayer` is a ZIO solution for this problem, it allows us to build up the whole application dependency graph by composing layers horizontally and vertically.

 ```scala mdoc:invisible
 trait A